STOWouters/HIB/README.md

 * Playing field measures 10 x 10 cells.
 * 2 players - let's call them pirates (Arr!).
 * 4 ships for each pirate (of length 2, 3, 4 and 5), arranged either
-  horizontally or vertically.
+  horizontally or vertically and no overlapping ships.
 * Player's goal is to sink the opponent's fleet by calling out each of the cells belonging to the ships in that fleet.
 * On each turn, a player can fire as many shots as he has ships that aren't sunk.
-* Well and robust design, *of course*.
+* Well and robust design (*of course*).

-The goal was **not** to bump a procedural or OO solution into Haskell, but rather learn how to love and write idiomatic, elegant Haskell code.
+The goal was **not** to bump a procedural or OO solution into Haskell, but rather to learn how to love and write idiomatic, elegant Haskell code.

 ## Try it..
 You can try the game in two ways: